Sentinel

 activeTabAccess the current tab for screenshots and script injection.

-storagePersist sessions and state across browser restarts.
+storagePersist sessions, issues, projects, and state across browser restarts.

 scriptingInject the content script into web pages.

-downloadsTrigger file downloads for exported guides.
+downloadsTrigger file downloads for exported guides and reports.

 tabsQuery and interact with browser tabs.